-Pratt Surname Genealogy
+Pratt Surname Meaning

 The Old English praett, meaning trick or cunning, became a nickname for someone who was cunning or played tricks.
 The earliest citing of this name was Lefwinus Prat around 1080.

-Pratt Resources on
+Pratt Surname Resources on The Internet

 - Pratts Bottom.
-The Pratts Bottom
+The Pratts Bottom website.

 - History of Cabra Castle